bcmichael/RNMR-Docs/docs/command/full_command.md

 - SIFT
 - VNMR

-Note that while the user need not be viewing the processing buffer to use `IMP`, `IMP` imports data only to processing buffer 1.
 If the `IMP` command is used at console level and fspec is not provided, RNMR will prompt the user for the name of the file containing the data to be imported.
-The default file name in the prompt will depend upon the archive and record that was last written to.
+The default file name in the prompt will be temp with an extension based upon the format.
 By default `IMP` will search for data in the user's foreign directory.

 If an import file has been opened with `OPNIMP` the data will be stored in that file and `IMP` will neither use nor prompt for fspec.
 The format must match the format specified in `OPNIMP`.

-If the processing buffer is currently visible on the screen, RNMR will update the display once the `IMP` operation is complete.
 ## IMP1D
 Import data from foreign format